Common problems with renting

 A home is also overcrowded if there are more than the 'permitted number' of people living there (the 'permitted number' will depend on the size of the accommodation.
 The figure should be shown in the tenant's rent book).

 The local authority can, in certain circumstances, prosecute both the landlord and the occupier of an overcrowded dwelling.
-There is more information about overcrowding on the Shelter Scotland website at http://scotland.shelter.org.uk.
+There is more information about overcrowding on the Shelter Scotland website at scotland.shelter.org.uk.

 If you are in privately rented accommodation and you are on the local authority housing waiting list, you should inform the housing department that you are living in overcrowded accommodation.
 If you are not on the housing waiting list you should apply to go on it.
 If you are living in local authority or registered social landlord accommodation, you should inform the housing department of your situation and ask for a transfer.

-If you are a tenant and think your home is overcrowded you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you are a tenant and think your home is overcrowded you should consult an experienced adviser, for example at Citizens Advice - where to get advice.

 What repairs the landlord is responsible for will depend on the type of tenancy.